-An empire state of mind: becoming a six-figure blogger
+An empire state of mind

 This has been a principle I have always followed: Find something that works and 10X it.

-Scaling down and starting Do Six Figures
+Starting Do Six Figures

 Blogging has totally changed my life.
 But I didn't feel like I was actually making a difference in anybody else's life.